MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 ## Azure Policy

 The platform team will likely apply policies that impact the workload deployment.
 Applying DeployIfNotExists (DINE) policies is a common way to handle automated deployments into an application landing zone subscription by the platform team.
-DINE policies can modify workload resources or add resources to your deployment, which can result in a discrepancy between the workload template and what is declaratively deployed.
+DINE policies can modify workload resources or add resources to your deployment, which can result in a discrepancy between the resources that are declaratively deployed through the workload template and resources that are actually used in processing requests.
+Typical approach is fix those changes through imperative approaches, which isn't ideal.

-To avoid that discrepancy and the use of imperative deployment approaches to fix those changes, it's ideal to preemptively incorporate these changes into your IaC templates.
-If through testing you find Azure Policies provided by the platform team conflicts with the requirements of the application, be sure to negotiate a resolution with the platform team.
+To avoid that discrepancy, preemptively incorporate and test the platform-initiated changes into your IaC templates.
+If Azure Policies provided by the platform team conflict with the requirements of the application, be sure to negotiate a resolution with the platform team.

   > [!IMPORTANT]
   > Azure Landing Zone uses various DINE policies.
 For example, policies that manage private endpoints at scale.
 This policy monitors private endpoint deployments and updates Azure DNS in the hub network, which is part of a platform-managed subscription.
 The workload team doesn't have permission to modify it in the hub, and the platform team doesn't monitor the workload teams' deployments to update DNS automatically.
 DINE policies are used to provide this connection.